Trip Cancellation Travel Insurance Plans Frequently Asked Questions (FAQs)

 Most plans require you to cover your full prepaid non-refundable trip cost.
 It’s unlikely you’ll know today what this trip cost is, so you’re best option is to guess high on the cost and then, later when you find out exactly what the cost is, you can lower your insurance coverage.
 If you end up going to a lower trip cost bracket, you’ll get a partial refund of the insurance premium.

-Q. If I arrange part or all of my trip through a travel agent, does the “supplier default” coverage cover us if the travel agent goes broke or doesn’t deliver the purchased tickets?
+Q. If I arrange part or all of my trip directly with the cruise line or tour operator, does the “3rd party supplier default” coverage cover me if the travel supplier I booked directly with goes out of business?

 Q. Can I get Travel Insurance even if I don’t have a travel agent?